Ashyni/mpv-scripts/README.md

 - 5 mode available: 0 disable, 1 on-demand, 2 single-start, 3 auto-manual, 4 auto-start.
 - New cropping meta are validate with a known list of aspect ratio and `new_known_ratio_timer`, and without the list with `new_fallback_timer`.
 - Correction of random metadata to an already trusted one, this mostly help to get a fast aspect ratio change with dark/ambiguous scene.
-- Support asymmetric offset.
+- Support asymmetric offset (Re-center video).
 - Auto adjust black threshold (cropdetect=limit).
-- Auto pause the script when seeking/loading.
+- Handle seeking/loading.
 - Option to prevent aspect ratio change during a certain time (in scene changing back and forth in less than X seconds).
 - Allow deviation of continuous data required to approve new meta.